 Time management is not the sole responsibility of the moderator.
 Participants of the video conference need to be just as mindful of time when they speak and for how long.
 At the onset of the call, introductory small talk is a healthy start, however, in groups larger than three keep it to a minimal and stick to the agenda.
 This will allow more time for participation and productivity.
 This tip is high priority on the list of video conferencing etiquette.

 The moderator can influence the agenda by providing clarity if all questions should be held to the end or to be written in the side chat.
-Setting expectations upfront will also identify if the meeting is a brainstorm discussion format or a delivery of information.
-If the meeting is not a brainstorm meeting then please let that be known and help steer the conversation back to the agenda should it get off course.
+Setting expectations upfront will also determine if the meeting is better as a brainstorm discussion or a delivery of information format.
+If the call is not a brainstorm meeting, then please make it known to help steer the conversation back to the agenda should it get off course.

 Recording the meeting is a great option should you need to follow-up with reminders on training related topics or decision making decisions.
-Recording the video conference is also great if not all could attend your meeting.
-Lastly, if the content of the meeting is evergreen, or reusable, then help yourself save time of hosting redundant future meetings by recording a copy.
-Sharing of video recordings are great resources to build efficiencies in onboarding, training, and time management.
+A recording of the video conference is also great if not all could attend your meeting.
+Lastly, if the content of the meeting is evergreen, or reusable, then help yourself from hosting redundant future meetings by recording a copy.
+These video recordings can be great resources to build efficiencies in onboarding, training, and time management.